The school's SENDCO is Mr Joe Holloway.

 Holland Park takes a whole school inclusive approach to students with special educational needs and disability, recognising that the aims of the school are the same for all students.
 Support is provided within the classroom and through some targeted intervention sessions after school.
 While we have an interest in all students needs we run a successful model of inclusion and therefore do not offer a separate SEND Learning Unit or the specialist provision that such a unit would require.

 Students’ desire for education has no bounds.
 They soak up enrichment with relish and seek broader learning at every opportunity.
 They are confident, curious and always compassionate.

-The school recognises that a student requires SEN learning support if they have a learning difficulty or disability which calls for special educational provision to be made for them, as defined in the SEN Code of Practice 2014.
+The school recognises that a student requires SEND learning support if they have a learning difficulty or disability which calls for special educational provision to be made for them, as defined in the SEND Code of Practice 2014.
 The school accepts that a student has a learning difficulty or disability if they: